BugzTheBunny/GanarCRM/README.md

 - **Bulma-toast** - *This helps us to show notifications*
 - ...

+--- Update 08/01/22:
+- Starting the course from the begining.
+- Removed all of the code, left the tutorials only, which will be fixed when needed
 -----

 ## Done:

 **Part 1**:
 - **Initialization of the project**.
     - creating the project.
     - adding libraries
-    - creating SignUp / LogIn / Navbar / Dashboard / MyAcoount pages.
+    - creating SignUp / LogIn / Navbar / Dashboard / MyAccount pages.
     - basic configuration of the store
     - added basic router guard.